como-hacer-un-control-pid-de-iluminacion-constante-con-arduino

 }

-Where we have used the PIDController library (which I have already made, so I use it).
-Logically you will have to adjust the values of K and the setpoint for your setup.
-But, as a guideline, they won’t be far from those in the example.
+Where we have used the PIDController library (since I made it, I’ll use it).
+Logically, you will have to adjust the K values and the setpoint for your setup.
+But, as a guide, they won’t be far from those in the example.

 In the code, we are basically reading the LDR with a (simple) average of 100 measurements.
-We introduce this measurement as the input of the PID controller, and its output in the PWM signal to be applied to the LED.
+This measurement is introduced as input to the PID controller, and its output as the PWM signal to apply to the LED.

 Once we have everything ready, we turn on the setup.
-The result should be something like the following video, where by covering the setup it reacts by varying the intensity of the LED to maintain the designated lighting.
+The result should be something like the following video, where when covering the setup it reacts by varying the LED intensity to maintain the lighting we have designated.

-Also, as we can see, we can use the serial plotter of the Arduino IDE to graph the system’s response and adjust / verify its behavior.
+Furthermore, as we see, we can use the serial plotter of the Arduino IDE itself to graph the system response and adjust/verify its behavior.

 This is a practical and real example of PID, which requires a very simple setup.
-This makes it very suitable for experiments with children, or in the field of teaching.
+This makes it very suitable for experiments with children, or in the field of education.

 In future posts in the control theory section, we will see something a little more complex.
-A constant speed controller in a DC motor with encoder.
-Until next time!
+A constant speed regulator for a DC motor with an encoder.
+See you next time!